AllenNeuralDynamics/aind-data-asset-indexer/docs/source/UserGuide.rst

 3. Paginate S3 to get all prefixes for a particular bucket.
 4. For each prefix, process by checking if it is a new data asset and adding it to DocDB if necessary.

-   -  If the prefix is not valid (does not adhere to data asset naming convention), log a warning.
    -  If the metadata record exists in S3 but not in DocDB, copy it to DocDB.
    -  If the metadata record does not exist in S3, create it and save